 Yalta is a resort city on the north coast of the Black Sea, in the Crimean Peninsula.
 As cities in the Ukraine go, it's not all that large.
 But in the summer months, the population can increase dramatically.
 Back in the heyday of the Russian Federation, Yalta was the...read more

 There are many periods in history when mankind has had to deal with horrific situations enacted by evil men with a strong grip on power.
-Southeast Asia has had their share of shameful and traumatic periods, and the atrocities committed by Cambodia's Khmer Rouge...read more
+Southeast Asia has had their share of shameful and traumatic periods, and the atrocities committed by Cambodia's Khmer Rouge lead...read more

 Here is an interview I did with The Phoblographer - a photography blog from New York.
 A small excerpt from the Phoblographer Interview Photographer Ian Knight has travelled around to many places in Asia and as a trained portraitist, combined photographing people with...read more